Reading layout

 from bs4 import BeautifulSoup

-# Pass raw bytes and explicit encoding to the parser
+# Pass raw bytes and explicit encoding to prevent parser-level Unicode errors

 soup = BeautifulSoup(response.content, 'html.parser', from_encoding='utf-8')

-# If the page uses meta tags that contradict the actual encoding
+# If the page uses meta charset tags that contradict the actual byte encoding:

 soup = BeautifulSoup(response.content, 'html.parser', from_encoding='iso-8859-1')